devcrack/Intrare-Empresas/Resources/Control de accesos.md

 **Note** that the generic views will check the appropriate object level permissions, but if you write your own custom views, you need call ```self.check_object_permission(request, obj)``` from the view once you have the object instance.

+## About Views

+### APIView
+This provides some handler methods, to handle the http verbs: get, post, put, patch, and delete.

+### ViewSet
+This is an abstraction over APIView, which provides actions as methods:
+- list
+- retrieve
+- create
+- update/partial_update
+- destroy

+Both can be used with normal django urls.
+Because of the conventions established with the actions, the ViewSet has also the ability to be mapped into a router, which is really helpful.

+Now, both of this Views, have shortcuts, these shortcuts give you a simple implementation ready to be used.

+GenericAPIView: for APIView, this gives you shortcuts that map closely to your database models.
+Adds commonly required behavior for standard list and detail views.
+Gives you some attributes like, the serializer_class, also gives pagination_class, filter_backend, etc

+GenericViewSet: There are many GenericViewSet, the most common being ModelViewSet.
+They inherit from GenericAPIView and have a full implementation of all of the actions: list, retrieve, destroy, updated, etc. Of course, you can also pick some of them, read the docs.

+If you are doing something really simple, with a ModelViewSet should be enough, even redefining and calling super also is enough.
+For more complex cases, you can go for lower level classes.

+### Viewset

+Class is simply a type of class-based View, that does not provide any method handlers such as .get() or .post(), and instead provides actions such as ```.list()``` and ```.create()```.
+This type of view is ussually used when you have to do simple tasks.

+### ```.list()```
+Read only, returns multiple resources (http verb: get).
+Returns a list of dicts.

+### ```.retrieve()```
+Read only, single resource (http verb: get, but will expect an id).
+Returns a single dict.

+### ```.create()```
+Creates a new resource (http verb: **post**).

+### ```update/partial_update```
+Edits a resource (http verbs: **put/patch**)

+### ```.destroy()```
+removes a resource (http verb: **delete**)